cosmos/cosmos/whitepaper.md

 ### BigChainDB

-BigChainDB is a modification of the successful RethinkDB (a NoSQL datastore for JSON-documents with a query language) to include additional security guarantees without sacrificing the ability to perform over a million transactions per second.
-RethinkDB achieves this high performance with a combination of sharding and replication, and utilizes the Raft consensus algorithm only for automatic fail-over of replica primaries.
+BigChainDB is a modification of the successful RethinkDB (a NoSQL datastore for JSON-documents, with a query language) to include additional security guarantees without sacrificing the ability to perform over a million transactions per second.
+RethinkDB achieves this high performance with a combination of sharding and replication, and utilizes the Raft consensus algorithm only for automatic fail-over of replica "primaries" (leaders).
 RethinkDB does not currently provide Byzantine fault-tolerance.

 BigChainDB uses RethinkDB as the "underlying DB" to first order blocks, and adds a layer of validator signatures on top to vote on the block's validity.
 A block